Consistent Change Data Capture across multiple tables with PostgreSQL® logical decoding, the outbox pattern and Debezium

 BEGIN; DO $$ DECLARE JSON_ORDER text; begin INSERT INTO ORDERS (ID, SHIPPING_ADDR, ORDER_DATE, USER_ID) VALUES (6, 'Via Ugo 1', '05/08/2023',3); INSERT INTO ORDER_LINES (ORDER_ID, PROD_ID, QTY) VALUES (6,4,2),(6,3,3); SELECT JSONB_BUILD_OBJECT( 'order_id', ORDERS.ID, 'order_lines', JSONB_AGG( JSONB_BUILD_OBJECT( 'order_line', ORDER_LINES.ID, 'username', USERNAME, 'product_name', NAME, 'product_price',PRICE, 'quantity', QTY))) INTO JSON_ORDER FROM USERS JOIN ORDERS ON USERS.ID = ORDERS.USER_ID JOIN ORDER_LINES ON ORDERS.ID = ORDER_LINES.ORDER_ID JOIN PRODUCTS ON ORDER_LINES.PROD_ID = PRODUCTS.ID WHERE ORDERS.ID=6 GROUP BY ORDERS.ID; SELECT * FROM pg_logical_emit_message(true,'myprefix',JSON_ORDER) into JSON_ORDER; END; $$; END;

-- The two lines below insert the new order into the original tables
+First we have two lines to insert the new order into the original tables

 INSERT INTO ORDERS (ID, SHIPPING_ADDR, ORDER_DATE, USER_ID) VALUES (6, 'Via Ugo 1', '05/08/2023',3); INSERT INTO ORDER_LINES (ORDER_ID, PROD_ID, QTY) VALUES (6,4,2),(6,3,3);

-- Creates a unique JSON document (stored in the
+- create a unique JSON document (stored in the

 JSON_ORDER

-variable) for the entire order and stores the results in an array for each line of the order - Emits this as a logical message to the WAL file.
+variable) for the entire order and store the results in an array for each line of the order

 pg_logical_emit_message